Travel document: Laissez-passers

 The most common laissez-passer is the United Nations laissez-passer (UNLP) issued by the United Nations under the provisions of Article VII of the 1946 Convention on the Privileges and Immunities of the United Nations in its offices in New York and Geneva, as well as by the ILO.
 The UNLP is issued to UN and ILO staff as well as staff members of international organisations such as the WHO, the IAEA, the World Tourism Organization, the Comprehensive Nuclear-Test-Ban Treaty Organisation Preparatory Commission, the Organisation for the Prohibition of Chemical Weapons (OPCW), the WTO, the International Monetary Fund, the International Organisation for Migration (IOM), the World Intellectual Property Organization and the World Bank.
-The document is written in English and French, two of the six working languages of the United Nations, those two being selected because French was in the recent past the language of diplomacy, but was replaced with English when the British Empire decolonized, creating a large network of English language diplomacy economies.
+The document is written in English and French, two of the six working languages of the United Nations.
 The UNLP is a valid travel document, which can be used like a national passport (in connection with travel on official missions only).
 However, UNLP holders often encounter immigration officials who are unfamiliar with the document and require them to show a national passport in addition.
 As with national passports, some countries and regions accept it for entry without the need for a visa (e.g., Turkmenistan, Kenya, the United Kingdom, Schengen Area, Lebanon, etc.), while other countries may require a visa before accepting it for entry (depending on the nationality of the UNLP holder).

 Similarly, the European Union laissez-passer is issued to civil servants and members of the institutions of the European Union.
 It is proof of privileges and immunities the holders enjoy.
 The document is valid in all countries of the European Union as well as in over 100 other countries.
-In 2006, the European Commission issued or renewed 2,200 laissez-passer, and other agencies may issue the document as well.

 The Interpol Travel Document is a document similar to the United Nations and European Union laissez-passer and is issued to Interpol officers for travel to Interpol member countries.
 They are intended to reduce response times for personnel deployed to assist with transnational criminal investigations, major events or emergency situations by waiving normal visa requirements.
-The travel documents consist of an e-Passport Booklet and an e-Identification Card identifying the holder as an Interpol officer, granting them special immigration status when travelling on official Interpol duties to participating member countries.
+The travel documents consist of a Passport booklet and an e-Identification Card identifying the holder as an Interpol officer, granting them special immigration status when travelling on official Interpol duties to participating member countries.